 McGrath’s Limestone is ideal for the glass industry as it has a high purity with very low levels of undesirables and contaminants that would be detrimental to the glass making process.
 It has a very low Iron content typically < 0.03% Fe2O3 with high Calcium content in the order of 98.5% CaCO3 and with the added advantage of consistent Magnesium content typically of 1% MgCO3.
 The Limestone that is produced can have both economic and environmental benefits to the glass producer.

-McGrath’s Limestone Works Ltd currently produces high quality limestone for the manufacture of container glassware in both the UK and mainland Europe.
+We currently produces high quality limestone for the manufacture of container glassware in both the UK and mainland Europe and are a member of British Glass Manufacturers Confederation.

 Commercial Glass Making